bedezign/dchelper/README.md

  - Get rid of having to specify ports
  - Automatically create/maintain a hostname for your project.
 Use [myproject.test](myproject.test) in your browser instead of an IP!
  - Easily "shell" into a container (`docker-compose shell` and you have a login-shell into the default container).
+ - Built-in helpers for docker-compose v3.4 (or higher) configurations (just "envsubst" at this moment, suggestions welcome)
  - All of this via environment variables (`.env`) or docker-compose.yml settings.

 ### Ports, ports, ports!